 So, we have Product A for the year 2013, the value; Product A for the year 2014 with a value, and so on.

+If you are in hurry we strongly recommend our free excel add-in.
 It’s not a complex task to consolidate multiple worksheets into a Pivot table and prepare data to create dashboard.
 We have to use same shapes for data sets.
 Using the drill down method our life will be easier.
 Check our tutorial on YouTube!
 Download the sample workbook!